Toglefritz/flutter_splendid_ble/README.md

 import 'dart:async';

 class BluetoothManager {
+  /// [SplendidBleCentral] instance providing BLE functionality.
+This could also be a
-  /// SplendidBlePlugin instance as discussed above. final SplendidBle _ble = SplendidBle();
+  /// [SplendidBlePeripheral] instance as discussed above. final SplendidBleCentral _ble = SplendidBleCentral();

   /// A [StreamSubscription] used to listen for changes in the state of the Bluetooth adapter.
   StreamSubscription<BluetoothStatus>? _bluetoothStatusStream;